 2. Join LinkedIn Groups

-Another way you can get in touch with the “friends of friends” is by being in a mutual group.
+Another way to get in touch with the “friends of friends” is by being in a mutual group.
 Start a discussion, answer questions, or add insights and you’ll hopefully find a way to take things from there.

 3. Send Email